patrickenfuego/matroska-tag-generator/README.md

 If the [MKVToolNix](https://mkvtoolnix.download/) suite is installed, the metadata file will be automatically appended to the media file unless specified otherwise.
 To use this script, you must have a valid [TMDB API key](https://www.themoviedb.org/documentation/api), which can be obtained for free on their website.

 Custom metadata tags can be viewed by software like [MediaInfo](https://mediaarea.net/en/MediaInfo), and can be used by metadata scrapers in software like [Plex](https://www.plex.tv/) or [Emby](https://emby.media/).
-They're also a nice way to quickly view metadata information without internet access.
+They're also a nice way to quickly view media information without accessing the internet.

 By default, the script pulls the following fields: